 View previous examples of capstone projects and check out answers to frequently asked questions.

 What does the process look like?

 - The School of Data Science periodically puts out a Call for Proposals.
-Prospective project sponsors complete applications and work with the SDS Associate Director for Research Development to finalize the materials and ensure that projects meet the requirements.
+Prospective project sponsors submit official proposals, vetted by the SDS Associate Director for Research Development.

-- Project assignments are communicated by faculty; each group is assigned a faculty mentor which will meet with approximately 4 groups each week in a seminar style format.
+- Each group is assigned a faculty mentor, who will meet groups each week in a seminar-style format.

 What is the seminar approach to mentoring capstones?

 We utilize a seminar approach to managing capstones to provide faculty mentorship and streamlined logistics.
 This approach involves one mentor supervising three to four loosely related projects and meeting with these groups on a regular basis.
 Project teams often encounter similar roadblocks and issues so meeting together to share information and report on progress toward key milestones is highly beneficial.

 Not necessarily.
 Generally, each group works with a sponsor from outside the School of Data Science.
 Some sponsors are corporations, some are from nonprofit and governmental organizations, and some are from in other departments at UVA.